souleimanaldj/Project-Sandpile-model/README.md

 # Sandpile Project Project

-Self-organized criticality simulation using the sandpile model.
-SAS/IML implementation analyzing avalanche sizes, power-law distributions and 1/f noise via log-log regression.
-Illustrates how complex systems generate scale-free dynamics similar to financial market fluctuations.
+Self-organized criticality simulation based on the Bak-Tang-Wiesenfeld sandpile model.
+Implemented in SAS/IML to simulate grain additions, toppling dynamics and avalanche propagation on a 2-D lattice.
+The project measures avalanche sizes and durations, estimates power-law distributions using log-log regression, and studies temporal correlations through 1/f (pink) noise analysis.
+Results illustrate the emergence of scale-free behavior from simple local interactions and provide an analogy with complex systems such as financial markets, where small shocks can occasionally trigger large systemic events.